 Also, "cashing out" generally does not accrue leave so by setting the "Units" to Fixed does not allow this pay category to accrue leave.
 See image below;

-- Once the pay category is set up, go to the (regularly scheduled) pay run and find the employee that wants to cash out their leave.
-NB. the lump sum payment method to be used to pay this leave aggregates the tax across multiple pay period but this feature does not work if there aren't any other "ordinary" earnings in the pay run.
+- Once the pay category is set up, go to the (regularly scheduled) pay run and find the employee that wants to cash out their leave - click on their name to expand the pay run record.

-- Next you need to make sure you apply the leave to the employee’s leave balance, (i.e. deduct the hours cashed out).
+- First apply the leave to the employee’s leave balance, (i.e. deduct the hours cashed out).
 To do this, click the “Actions –> Adjust Leave”.

 - This will create a "Leave Adjustment" line.
 You will then need to fill out the relevant fields, (see image below).
 You will need to select "Annual Leave" as the leave category, and in the "Hours" field your will need to put in a minus figure to correspond to the amount of hours being "Cashed Out", (see in the image below we are cashing out 20 hours) and make sure you untick the Apply Earnings Rules box, (if you DO NOT need to pay leave loading), where indicated.
 Then save.